 Splash may not be hitting all that well, but at least he’s doing something right.
 Yesterday was just the culmination of a trend – since June 10th, Gordon’s walked 28 times in 43 games, so despite a .237 average in that time he has a .360 OBP.
 Sometimes the walks follow the power, but sometimes the power follows the walks.
 The boom is coming.
 I can feel it.

 - The Mexicutioner has now reached the New York Times.
 The revolution is nigh.
 Soria really belongs in a higher league at this point.
 On Tuesday night, he clearly didn’t have his best stuff, he was laboring and working slowly, he was having trouble throwing strikes, Buck had to come out to the mound to talk to him at one point.
-It's impossible to not love the guy.

 With two strikes on Jack Cust leading off, he shook off Buck several times, and then with everyone expecting the curveball, he threw a straight fastball on the outside corner that Cust is still looking at.
 When everyone expects him to drop the Guillotine, he switches to the Sniper Rifle instead.